choy-qi-hui/dsa3101-group2/README.md

 ## If running on Docker
 In your command prompt, use the docker pull command `docker pull gridten/techtacularproj` to download the Docker image.
 Start the container from the image using `docker run -p 8888:8888 gridten/techtacularproj`.
 Copy the token from the output.
 It will be used to login to the local host webpage.
 Head to [http://localhost:8888/login](http://localhost:8888/login).
 Input the token copied from the command prompt into the login page to access all our files and data.

+## For bonus Question 1 (Product recommendation)
+System will prompt when running code.
+Please copy paste the customer id when system prompts you.